RayElg/DBChat-Client/README.md

 The DBChat Client accepts the following arguments:

+* `--mysql`: Flag to connect using MySQL.
+Mutually exclusive with --postgres.
+* `--postgres`: Flag to connect using Postgres.
+Mutually exclusive with --mysql.
 * `--audit`: Enable audit mode.
 This mode allows you to approve or deny SQL queries before execution.
-* `--mysql-database <database>`: The name of the MySQL database to connect to.
+* `--database <database>`: The name of the DB database to connect to.
 If not provided, the client will prompt for the database name.
-* `--mysql-user <username>`: The username for the MySQL connection.
+* `--user <username>`: The username for the DB connection.
 If not provided, the client will prompt for the username.
-* `--mysql-password <password>`: The password for the MySQL connection.
+* `--password <password>`: The password for the DB connection.
 If not provided, the client will prompt for the password.
-* `--host <host>`: The host for the MySQL connection.
+* `--host <host>`: The host for the DB connection.
 If not provided, the client will prompt for the host.
+* `--port <port>`: The port for the DB connection.
+If not provided, the client will prompt for the port.
 * `--base-url <base_url>`: The base URL for the GPTBlocks endpoint.
 If not provided, the client will use the default value.
 * `--context <identifier_for_client>`: The identifier for this client.
 When users use your DBChat, this is how they will specify the desired client to send queries to.
 * `--api-header <header>`: The API header for authentication.
 If not provided, the client will prompt for the header.